rosarubus72/3456eo/README.md

 sudo apt install libreoffice
 ```

+or, if you do not have sudo access, download `soffice` executable: `https://www.libreoffice.org/download/download-libreoffice/` directly.

 Create a `.env` file in the project root and add your OpenAI API key:

 ```bash